Patulul

-Patulul is a town, with a population of 11,343 (2018 census), and a municipality in the Suchitepéquez department of Guatemala.
+Patulul (Patulul: from the Kʼicheʼ language, derived from the two terms Pa, meaning "tree," and Tulul, meaning "Sapote," which together mean "sapote tree") is a town, with a population of 11,343 (2018 census), and a municipality in the Suchitepéquez department of Guatemala.

 It is located north of the coastal region of Tiquisate.
 It is both a coastal region as well as a mountainous region.
 Its neighboring town, San Juan Bautista (Saint John the Baptist) is known for its fine dairy products.
 They both have their town festivals during the month of July.

+In pre-Columbian times, it is known that the Kʼicheʼ had to face a war between the alliance formed by the Pipil and the Tzutujil and that a center of supplies was Patulul.

+Following Central American independence in 1821, Patulul was assigned to the Atitlán Circuit, in district No. 11 (Suchitepéquez) for the administration of justice.
+Subsequently, in April 1838 Patulul became part of the region that constituted the short-lived State of Los Altos; but this attempt at secession was crushed by General Rafael Carrera, who reintegrated it into the State of Los Altos to the State of Guatemala in 1840.